17100262/spl-evaluations/README.md

 ## App Description

-The app is small e-commerce store which has prducts and orders.
+The app is small e-commerce store which has products and orders.
 The listed products then can be purchased using credit card for which Stripe is used.